 - A truly pancreas-focused multidisciplinary team.
 We ensure that patients who require a multi-specialist evaluation receive it in one visit.

 - Quick scheduling of appointments.
 When a pancreatic disorder is suspected or diagnosed, call our program’s administrative coordinator directly at 267-426-6200 or contact us online.
 A coordinator will gather your initial information, and schedule your child's appointment as soon as possible.

 - Advanced diagnostic procedures.
 Our team employs the most cutting-edge procedures and imaging modalities to help accurately diagnose your child.
 Our researches are actively involved in developing new tests and procedures.

 - An integrative approach to pain control.
-In addition to pain specialists within the Department of Anesthesiology and Critical Care Medicine, our team works closely with the Integrative Health, Division of Gastroenterology, Hepatology and Nutrition, and Clinical Nutrition teams to develop personalized approaches to pain management, including meditation, acupuncture and yoga.
+In addition to pain specialists within the Department of Anesthesiology and Critical Care Medicine, our team works closely with the Integrative Health and Clinical Nutrition teams to develop personalized approaches to pain management, including meditation, acupuncture and yoga.

 - In-person support for the whole family.
 Our program offers emotional and social support to meet the unique needs of all family members affected by a pancreatic disorder.

 - Physician referrals and second opinions.
 Our program encourages physician referrals and second opinions, as well as new patient visits.
 If you feel a patient needs to be seen more urgently, let us know and we will work with you.

 Accreditation by the National Pancreas Foundation